It is a form of neuropathic pain that results from damage or dysfunction of one or more nerves of the peripheral or central nervous system.

-Symptoms of intercostal neuralgia are mainly characterized by a sharp, spasm-like pain felt around the chest, often in the form of a band that wraps from the back to the front, with pain on one or both sides of the chest (bilaterally ).
+A sharp, spasm-like pain mainly characterizes symptoms of intercostal neuralgia felt around the chest, often in a band that wraps from the back to the front, with pain on one or both sides of the chest (bilaterally ).

 However, some cases may present as a constant dull ache instead.
-The pain usually intensifies with exertion during activities such as lifting heavy objects, twisting the torso, coughing, sneezing, or laughing.
+The pain usually intensifies with exertion during lifting heavy objects, twisting the torso, coughing, sneezing, or laughing.
 The following are additional symptoms that can also present with intercostal neuralgia pain:

 Pain in your arm, shoulder, or back, restricted mobility of your shoulders or back, shaking, numbness, abdominal pain, loss of appetite, and fever.

-Simply breathing involves movement of the rib cage, which can exacerbate the pain of intercostal neuralgia and lead to breathing problems and shortness of breath.
+Simply breathing involves movement of the rib cage, which can exacerbate intercostal neuralgia pain and lead to breathing problems and shortness of breath.

 - A persistent cough that produces yellowish-green phlegm.